oVirt/ovirt-site/source/release/4.2.0/index.html.md

 #### oVirt Engine

+ - [BZ 1317450](https://bugzilla.redhat.com/1317450) <b>[RFE] Have a policy for autoresume of VMs paused due to IO errors (stay paused, turn off, restart with defined time out time)</b><br>Feature: <br>Previously, if the VM has been paused due to IO Error, there was no way how to configure what should happen after the storage gets fixed.
+The only option was "auto resume", which resumed the VM.
+This feature adds two more options configurable per VM: "Kill" and "Leave Paused".<br><br>Reason: <br>There are ways how the "auto resume" together with HA VM using VM lease could lead to split brain.
+Other reason is that it can interfere with custom HA solutions.<br><br>Result: <br>Now the user can configure 3 resume policies for VMs:<br>- auto resume (the one which used to be the only one)<br>- leave paused<br>- kill
- - [BZ 1459134](https://bugzilla.redhat.com/1459134) <b>[RFE] Rebase engine-setup on PostgreSQL >= 9.5</b><br>Feature: <br><br>The engine now requires PostgreSQL 9.5 or later.<br><br>engine-setup can help upgrade an existing database to Software Collections PostgreSQL 9.5, as well as use that version for new setups.<br><br>Reason: <br><br>Better performance and new features (to be partially used as described in other bugzilla bugs).<br><br>Result: <br><br>The engine in 4.2 is faster and more efficient.
+ - [BZ 1459134](https://bugzilla.redhat.com/1459134) <b>[RFE] Rebase engine-setup on PostgreSQL >= 9.5</b><br>With this release, the engine now requires PostgreSQL 9.5 or later, which provides new features and better performance.
+The engine-setup tool can help upgrade an existing database to Software Collections PostgreSQL 9.5, as well as use that version for new setups.
  - [BZ 1405805](https://bugzilla.redhat.com/1405805) <b>[RFE] - Streaming API should support upload of disk snapshots</b><br>Support uploading of disk snapshots using ovirt-imageio.
 Full details in feature page: https://ovirt.org/develop/release-management/features/storage/backup-restore-disk-snapshots/
+ - [BZ 1416141](https://bugzilla.redhat.com/1416141) <b>[RFE] Use JDK and EE builtins for scheduled tasks and threads</b><br>Use JBoss ManagedThreadFactory, ManagedExecutorService and ManagedScheduledExecutorService instead of Java EE ExecutorService and Quartz to schedule jobs.<br><br>There are two ManagedExecutorServices in engine commandCoordinator and hostUpdatesChecker. <br><br>The size of the commandCoordinator executor service is defined by config variable COMMAND_COORDINATOR_THREAD_POOL_SIZE.
+The default size if 10.
+To change the size create a new conf file 99-coco-thread-pool.conf in /etc/ovirt-engine/engine.conf.d/<br><br>The size of the hostUpdatesChecker executor service is defined by config variable HOST_CHECK_FOR_UPDATES_THREAD_POOL_SIZE.
+The default size if 5.
+To change the size create a new conf file 99-host-thread-pool.conf in /etc/ovirt-engine/engine.conf.d/<br> <br>Management clients, such as the WildFly CLI, can also be used to configure ManagedExecutorService instances commandCoordinator and hostUpdatesChecker with out having to restart engine. <br><br>The 'engine' executor service size is define by config variables ENGINE_THREAD_POOL_MIN_SIZE and ENGINE_THREAD_POOL_MAX_SIZE.
+The default value for ENGINE_THREAD_POOL_MIN_SIZE is 50 and default value for ENGINE_THREAD_POOL_MAX_SIZE is 500.
+To change the value permanentaly create a conf file 99-engine-thread-pool.conf in /etc/ovirt-engine/engine.conf.d/.<br><br>jconsole can be used to change the size of the 'engine' executor service with out having to restart engine.<br><br>'engineScheduled' ManagedScheduledExecutorService size is define by config variable ENGINE_SCHEDULED_THREAD_POOL_SIZE.
+The default value is 100.
+To change the value<br>permanentaly create a conf file 99-engine-scheduled-thread-pool.conf in /etc/ovirt-engine/engine.conf.d/<br><br>Management clients, such as the WildFly CLI, can also be used to configure ManagedScheduledExecutorService instance 'engineScheduled' with out having to restart engine. <br><br>Engine creates a log entry of the thread pool usage as define by the config variable THREAD_POOL_MONITORING_INTERVAL_IN_SECONDS.
+The default value is 600 seconds.
+So every 10 minutes a log entry is created for each pool showing the thread pool usage.<br><br>Thread pool 'engine' is using 7 threads out of 500, 1 threads waiting for tasks and 0 tasks in queue.<br>Thread pool 'engineScheduled' is using 0 threads out of 100 and 100 tasks are waiting in the queue.<br>Thread pool 'engineThreadMonitoring' is using 1 threads out of 1 and 0 tasks are waiting in the queue.
+ - [BZ 1492067](https://bugzilla.redhat.com/1492067) <b>[RFE] add mdev_type to host devices tab</b><br>Feature: <br>Add the "mdev_type" column to host devices list.<br><br>Reason: <br>If a user wanted to pass through an mdev to a VM, he needed to find the mdev_type of the device by SSH-ing to the hypervisor and run a VDSM command to get this information.<br><br>Now, this information is exposed in the UI.<br><br>Result: <br>Now the user can find the mdev_type in the same UI which is used to set it to the VM.
- - [BZ 1490866](https://bugzilla.redhat.com/1490866) <b>[RFE] Deprecate iptables firewall type for hosts</b><br>Feature: <br><br>Using IPTables firewall on virtualization host is deprecated in RHV 4.2 and will be completely removed in RHV 4.3.
-Administrators should switch to FirewallD firewall which is introduced in RHV 4.2 (more info in BZ995362).<br><br>To make the need to switch to FirewallD more visible, we have a new job in RHV manager which will go all over existing clusters each 30 days and raise warning event to audit log.
-Another warning message has been added to engine-config help for all IPTables related settings.<br><br>Reason: <br><br>Result:
+ - [BZ 1490866](https://bugzilla.redhat.com/1490866) <b>[RFE] Deprecate iptables firewall type for hosts</b><br>Using an iptables firewall on virtualization hosts is deprecated in Red Hat Virtualization 4.2 and will be completely removed in Red Hat Virtualization 4.3.
+Administrators should switch to a firewalld firewall which is introduced in Red Hat Virtualization 4.2.<br><br>To make the switch to firewalld more visible, Red Hat Virtualization Manager will go all over existing clusters every 30 days and raise warning events to the audit log.
+Another warning message has been added to engine-config help for all iptables related settings.
- - [BZ 1480433](https://bugzilla.redhat.com/1480433) <b>[RFE] Indicate host needs to be reinstalled to push new configurations.</b><br>There are several settings of a cluster or host which require reinstallation of a host if those settings are changed:<br><br> I. Host with changed settings needs to be reinstalled<br>   1.
-Turning on/off Kdump integration<br>   2.
-Changing command line parameters<br><br> II.
-All hosts in a cluster needs to be reinstalled<br>   1.
-Changing firewall type of a cluster<br><br>The requirement to reinstall was always mentioned in documentation and also WARNING event is raised.<br><br>Unfortunately it was not enough, so no we also show an exclamation mark icon for each host that needs to be reinstalled.
-If cursor is moved over exclamation mark icon, then note that host needs to be reinstalled is displayed.
  - [BZ 1457239](https://bugzilla.redhat.com/1457239) <b>[RFE] Provide "High Performance VM" Profile to ovirt</b><br>Previously, it was difficult to configure a virtual machine (VM) to run with high performance workloads via the Administration Portal as it involved understanding and configuring a large number of settings.
 In addition, several features that were essential for improving the VM's performance were not supported at all, for example, huge pages and IO thread pinning.<br><br>In this release, a new optimization type called High Performance is available when configuring VMs.
 It is capable of running a VM with the highest possible performance, with performance metrics as close to bare metal as possible.
 When the customer selects High Performance optimization, some of the the VMs settings are automatically configured while other settings are suggested for manual configuration.
  - [BZ 1185782](https://bugzilla.redhat.com/1185782) <b>REST-API is missing image total size attribute</b><br>
  - [BZ 1205739](https://bugzilla.redhat.com/1205739) <b>[RFE][DR] - Allow recovering an imported domain without an UP DC</b><br>Cause: <br><br>Consequence: <br><br>Fix: <br><br>Result: